jameholme/rEIPer/README.md

   * Put a REIPER in each Region
 * Come up with a way to analyze the data in a meaningful way
   * OpenSearch in AWS?
 Can be used to create Dashboards and Visualizations
+* Compare the EIPs Collected by the REIPERs against Grey Noise
+  * Use Grey Noise tags to identify who last owned the EIP
+  * Use Grey Noise tags to identify if an EIP has been used Maliciously